jsturtevant/chocolatey-recipe/README.md

 Use:
   1. Download and run RunBoxstarterInstall.bat
   2. This will launch a download for an executable.
-  2. Run the executable it will download, install, and configure all programs in chocolate-recipe.txt
+  2. Run the executable it will download, install, and configure all programs in chocolatey-recipe.txt